VIPQualityPost/tono/docs/library.md

 # Using tono as a Python library

 tono's processing nodes can be used as a standalone Python library for scripting, batch processing, and integration into other tools — no web server required.
+It works best as part of a notebook style workflow (Jupyter, IPython).

 ## Installation